 KM Cat.
-View Storyline Evidence 51.75 В South Basalt rock outcropping (Little' Castle Rock) Ecology: Transition zone changing from dense forest to sparse vegetation cover Underlying geology and glaciation Scenic views to the south Vegetation: Black spruce are indicators of permafrost; willow/birch shrub habitat; alpine meadows 56 С North - Castle Rock TH stories associated with the formation TH Navigation using landform 60 A North The Dynamics of the Highway Landscape Clinton Creek Road Forty Mile Historic Site Visible evidence of forest fires and regeneration - forest fire activity encourages regeneration providing excellent harvesting opportunities TH use of the land - berry harvesting practices, a family outing with women and children picking and men keeping watch for wildlife TH berry collecting protocol - never harvest the entire area; leave berries for wildlife and next season; thank mother earth for sharing her bounty prior to picking Seasonal cycle of vegetation - begins in June and ends in Sept. or October; wild onions, wild rhubarb, followed by raspberries, strawberries, red and black currants, blueberries, low and high bush cranberry Clinton Creek/Forty Mile Access - Information regarding restrictions to vehicle travel on the road and restricted access sites Forty Mile - The role of the Yukon River providing historic access to the Forty Mile town site supplanted by the ToW Resource development in the area 64.5 С South - Swede Dome - Named peaks - giving Indigenous and non-Indigenous cultural meaning through place naming 87 С North - Road House ruin Evidence of a building type once common on roads in Yukon when horse-drawn wagon travel required regular rest stops Architectural features of log construction, evidence of interior stove for heat
+View Storyline Evidence 51.75 В South Basalt rock outcropping ('Little' Castle Rock) Ecology: Transition zone changing from dense forest to sparse vegetation cover Underlying geology and glaciation Scenic views to the south Vegetation and Insects: Black spruce are indicators of permafrost; willow/birch shrub habitat; alpine meadows; rare plant species that are observed along ToW (Twin-flowered Violet [Viola biflora]; Yukon Podistera) Experience of the summer solstice on the ToW 56 С North - Castle Rock - TH stories associated with the formation - TH Navigation using landform 60 A North The Dynamics of the Highway Landscape Clinton Creek Forty Mile Historic Site Information: Forty Mile Access Road limitations Visible evidence of forest fires and regeneration - forest fire cycles and activity encourage regeneration providing excellent harvesting opportunities Moose, Sharp Tailed Grouse, and other wildlife habitat in the region TH use of the land - berry harvesting practices, and a family outing with women and children picking and men keeping watch for wildlife TH berry collecting protocol - never harvest the entire area; leave berries for wildlife and next season; and the spiritual connection is expressed with a thank you to mother earth for sharing her bounty Seasonal cycle of vegetation - begins in June and ends in Sept. or October; wild onions, wild rhubarb, followed by raspberries, strawberries, red and black currants, blueberries, low and high bush cranberry Clinton Creek/Forty Mile Access - Information regarding restrictions to vehicle travel on the road and restricted access sites Clinton Creek - history of townsite, mine closure and remediation; history of the development and use of the area; connection between Clinton Creek and highway development Forty Mile - The role of the Yukon River providing historic access to the Forty Mile town site supplanted by the ToW Resource exploration and development in the area 64.5 С South - Swede Dome Named peaks - giving Indigenous and non-Indigenous cultural meaning through place naming Caribou habitat: caribou migration extent; caribou follow the ridge lines 87 С North - Road House ruin Evidence of a building type once common on roads in Yukon when horse-drawn wagon travel required regular rest stops History associated with the roadhouse Architectural features of log construction, evidence of interior stove for heat